 I love to add a jar of large white beans or butter beans to the casserole.
 Not only do they taste delicious in the final cauliflower cheese, but they’re packed with fibre and healthy protein and micronutrients.

-You could choose any type of bean you like to add to the cauliflower, or you could add some green peas or tofu.
+You could choose any type of bean you like to add to the cauliflower, or, if you don’t have any beans you also could add some green peas or tofu for an additional bit of protein.

 If using the white beans, simple empty the jar of beans into a colander and rinse under running water.
 Allow to drain or pat dry with some kitchen roll, then pour over the top of the cauliflower.